tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 The source and destination hosts are connected intermittently.
 If the intermediate nodes move out of range before the routes can be built then there is no connectivity.
 This can happen if the nodes move too fast, as route formation takes time due to the AODV protocol overhead.

+..
 There is no communication outside of the communication range.
-The transmission interfere with each other and the nodes back off from transmitting, but its not visible here.
-Also the interference ranges are not displayed as they are too large.
+The transmission interfere with each other and the nodes back off from transmitting, but its not visible here.**TODO** Also the interference ranges are not displayed as they are too large.

+There is no communication outside of the communication range.
+Host contend for channel access, and defer from transmitting when there are other ongoing transmissions.
+The interference ranges of hosts cover the whole network, so transmissions cause interference all over the network.

 **TODO** milyen jelenségek jutnak érvényre az analog modelben, hogy teljesiti a kovetelmenyeket